alvir/dump_hook/README.md

 ## Configuration

-There are several parameters to make it run and manage.
+There are several parameters to run and manage it.

 ```ruby
 DumpHook.setup do |config|